gabixr/ue-combat-prototype/README.md

 🧩 Technical Notes

-This project is mostly Blueprints for fast iteration, with C++ used for one core system to show how it integrates with Blueprint workflows.
-Future updates might add more C++ where performance or reuse matters.
+The project is primarily built in Blueprints for fast iteration and modular gameplay.
+Future updates may expand C++ use for performance-critical, reusable systems and and multiplayer functionality.

 ## 🎮 Gameplay Video